NUbots/NULearning/cpp/moderncpp.md

 Removing and adding elements near the start of the vector is slow, see [Reference Page](https://en.cppreference.com/w/cpp/container/vector) for time complexities, use a deque when you plan to do this often.

+If you have done java, this is similar to `ArrayList`.

 ## Deque